Please read the Examination Policy and accept it at the bottom of this page

 To book subjects at the Szeged Exam Centre, the examinee must fill in the online booking from on the following site:

-After the booking has been done, the exam invigilators will process the application forms and send confirmation for the examinee.
-In this confirmation the examinee will find the booked exam subjects and the exam dates.
+After the booking has been done, tan automatic confirmation email is sent for the examinee.
+In this confirmation the examinee will find all the previously submitted data.
 If necessary, the exam coordinator contacts the examinee’s ATO requesting further information.

 Details of the exam, starting dates, special rules will be sent in the second confirmation / reminder email.